You may be admitted to Youngstown State University with credits from non-traditional educational sources.

 The University will accept online work taken in connection with a regionally accredited institution under the same circumstances as provided in the section titled "Transfer Credit."

 A student seeking a degree at another institution may ordinarily take one semester of course work at YSU as a transient student.
-The student must apply for admission to the University and provide a statement from the registrar from the student's current institution that she or he is in good standing.
+The student must apply for admission to the University and provide a statement from the registrar from the student's current institution indicating the student is in good standing or a copy of their current transcript showing a cumulative grade point average of 2.00 (out of 4.00) or higher.
 Only students in good academic standing and eligible to return to their institution will be permitted to enroll as transients.
 Students who wish to remain as a transient student for a second consecutive semester should contact Admissions.
-A transient student who wishes to transfer to Youngstown State University must:

 Former Student Applicants

-All students who have interrupted their attendance at Youngstown State University for three consecutive semesters must reactivate their record.
-Students who have attended any accredited college or university since last attending YSU must contact the Office of Admissions, submit an application and provide all official documentation described under, "Credentials for Transfer Students."
+All students who have interrupted their attendance at Youngstown State University for three consecutive semesters must reapply.
+Information regarding readmission can be found at undergraduate readmission.
+Students who have attended any accredited college or university since last attending YSU must contact the Office of Admissions, submit a Former Transfer application and provide all official documentation described under, "Credentials for Transfer Students."

 The option of non-matriculated admission provides an opportunity for adults out of high school two or more years to enroll in undergraduate courses without completion of the regular admission process.
 High school or previous collegiate transcripts are not required until the non-matriculated student completes 18 credit hours or decides to seek admission to a degree program.
 Coursework taken in the 18 semester hours as a non-matriculated student can be applied to a degree program at Youngstown State University.
 Non-matriculated students are able to register only after current students have registered.